 Bifunctional semi-closed YF3-doped 1D carbon nanofibers with 3D porous network structure including fluorinating interphases and polysulfide confinement for lithium–sulfur batteries†

-In the study, semi-closed YF3-doped 1D carbon nanofibers with 3D porous networks (SC-YF3 doped-3D in 1D CNFs) are firstly fabricated via electro-blown spinning technology.
-The internal 3D porous networks not only offer a stable 3D electrode structure to accommodate the volume expansion, but also store high sulfur loading (80%).
-More importantly, the external semi-enclosed carbon layer maintains outstanding conductivity and further blocks polysulfide diffusion, which significantly break the limitation of traditional carbon matrix.
-On the other hand, the YF3 nanoparticles are beneficial for forming more uniform fluorinating electrodes interphases, achieving excellent synergistic effect of chemical and physical adsorption to polysulfide.
-Therefore, the assembled Li–S batteries exhibit high reversible discharge capacity of 954.2 mAh/g with a mere decay of 0.043% per cycle after 600 cycles at 1 C rate.
-Moreover, the discharge capacity decay can be as low as 0.029% per cycle during 800 cycles at high current density of 2 C rate.
-Even at a high rate of 5 C, the cells still possess a favorable capacity of 636.5 mAh/g while steadily operating 700 cycles with a mere capacity decay rate of 0.056%, implying the great potential of this stable semi-closed cathode structure for industrialization.
+In this study, semi-closed YF3-doped 1D carbon nanofibers with 3D porous networks (SC-YF3-doped 3D in 1D CNFs) are fabricated for the first time via electro-blown spinning technology.
+The internal 3D porous networks not only offer a stable 3D electrode structure to accommodate the volume expansion, but also enable a high sulfur loading (80%).
+More importantly, the external semi-enclosed carbon layer maintains outstanding conductivity and further blocks polysulfide diffusion, which significantly breaks the limitation of a traditional carbon matrix.
+On the other hand, the YF3 nanoparticles are beneficial for forming more uniform fluorinating electrode interphases, achieving the excellent synergistic effect of chemical and physical adsorption to polysulfide.
+Therefore, the assembled Li–S batteries exhibit a high reversible discharge capacity of 954.2 mA h g−1 with a decay of merely 0.043% per cycle after 600 cycles at 1C rate.
+Moreover, the discharge capacity decay can be as low as 0.029% per cycle during 800 cycles at a high current density of 2C rate.
+Even at a high rate of 5C, the cells still possess a favorable capacity of 636.5 mA h g−1 while steadily operating for 700 cycles with a capacity decay rate of merely 0.056%, implying the great potential of this stable semi-closed cathode structure for industrialization.